-There were no significant changes in the nature of the Fund's activities during the year.
+Apart from the termination, there were no significant changes in the nature of the Fund's activities during the period.

 Review and results of operations

 The Fund continued to invest in accordance with the investment objectives and guidelines as set out in the governing documents of the Fund and the provisions of the Fund's Constitution.